aws-samples/aws-systems-manager-create-emr-edge-node/README.md

 ## Using the edge node

-RStudio is installed with a default user name of `ruser` and password `DataScienceTeam`.
-You can change the password by logging into the edge node itself and updating the Linux password for `ruser`.
+RStudio is installed with a default user name of `ruser`.
+You must set the password by logging into the edge node itself and updating the Linux password for `ruser`.

 Access is over port 8787.
 You'll need to open an SSH tunnel using Session Manager.